mac-can/SLCAN/README.md

 ## This and That

-The documentation of the SLCAN protocol can be found on [Lawicel CANUSB product page](https://www.canusb.com/products/canusb).
+The documentation of the SLCAN protocol can be found on [Lawicel CANUSB](https://www.canusb.com/products/canusb) product page.
+For the CANable 2.0 adaptation, see the [CANable Firmware](https://github.com/normaldotcom/canable-fw) documentation on GitHub.

 ### Dual-License

 Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
 You can choose between one of them if you use these portions of this work in whole or in part.

-`SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`

 ### Trademarks